 It’s the grisly tale of a strange tower that emerges in the heart of a bustling Viking city.
 The townsfolk have vanished.
 It’s up to you to mount a rescue and unravel the mystery at any cost.

 You move through the game like a book.
 But in this case, it’s a stack of ominous cards instead.
 Flip them over, make difficult choices and let the story unfold.

-You have 12 adventurers (12 chances) to face the countless dangers of the spire.
+You have 6 adventurers (6 chances) to face the countless dangers of the spire.
 To perform actions & attacks it will cost characters hit points.
 Every action is a risk.
 To execute stronger attacks you will need to spend more.
 This makes for tense, close, ruthless battles.
 Higher risk garners greater rewards, but at a higher cost.
 Choose your actions carefully!
 I will post more on the mechanics of combat in it’s own section further down the road.